rossimbrock/BeatBuilders/README.md

 - Install and launch Docker Desktop
     - *(or Install the latest version of Docker and Docker Compose*)
 - Run on a Unix based system
+- Create Spotify Developer credentials and fill in info in pullSongInfo and .env file

 ## How to Run application:
 - Navigate to the Beatbuilders directory ```cd BeatBuilders```